The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 If you’ve spent the past few months dreaming of a new ride in your driveway, you’re probably looking at models, comparing deals and evaluating what add-ons you can afford.
 Buying a car is a big investment; you’ll need to think about the cost, financing options and negotiating tactics before heading to the dealership.

-11 tips for buying a new car
+7 steps to buying a new car

 1. Figure out what you can afford

 A good rule of thumb is to spend no more than 20 percent of your monthly household income on a new car.
 This figure should include your monthly car loan payments and all other expenses, like fuel, car insurance, maintenance, repairs and registration fees.
 For the monthly payment alone, Edmunds suggests that you should aim for no more than 15 percent of your income.